janekhuong/fighter-game/README.md

 ## Acknowledgements

 This project was created with the help of a tutorial by Chris Courses on YouTube.
-Check out the original video [here](https://www.youtube.com/watch?v=vyqbNFMDRGQ) for more insights and guidance.
+Check out the original video [here](https://www.youtube.com/watch?v=vyqbNFMDRGQ).

 ## Future Enhancements

-- Add more characters with unique abilities.
+- Add more characters with unique abilities
-- Introduce special moves and combos.
+- Introduce special moves and combos
-- Implement AI for single-player mode.
+- Implement AI for single-player mode
-- Add background music and sound effects.
+- Add background music and sound effects
-- Expand the environment with additional stages.
+- Expand the environment with additional stages